dr-jam/FactoryExercise/README.md

 The goals of this programming exercise are:
 * to gain experience with the factory software design pattern
-* to create significant portions of game programming systems from scratch or from lighter outlines
+* to create significant portions of game programming systems from scratch or lighter outlines
 * to implement tables and equations (as given by designers) as game procedures and logic

 ### Grading
-The points distribution for the stages totals to 70 points and can be found in the table below.
+The points distribution for the stages totals 70 points and can be found in the table below.
 The remaining 30 points are for your peer-review of another student's submission.

 | Stage | Points |
 |:-----:|:------:|